CLC DELEGATES – REGION 7

 Esau Nelson

-He is proud in the new water park, which gave employment opportunities for young people, and wishes for more funding to support transportation for youth and local footy teams to attend games.
-“It’s important for young people to stay out bush [on communities] and not hang around town.”
-He is proud of supporting young people to stay out bush.
+He is proud in the new water park which created employment for young people, and advocates for transport for footy teams so they can attend games in other communities.
+“It’s important for young people to stay out bush and not hang around town.”

 Harris Lewis